djallalzoldik/mimproxy/file.md

 you can creat script using chatgpt for example this one will store the url that has sensative info

+you can use the script xss.py RCE.py ....etc .....

+note: in the RCE.py

+you should use interacsh-client tool

+use interacsh-cleint --http-only -o file.txt and then should replace the server that the tool is generated in the rce payloads

 ```
 import re
 from mitmproxy import http